sdcondon/SCFirstOrderLogic/docs/user-guide/getting-started.md

     ForAll(X, If(And(IsMissile(X), Owns(Nono, X)), Sells(West, X, Nono))),

     // We will also need to know that missiles are weapons:
+    // Missile(x) ⇒ Weapon(x)
     ForAll(X, If(IsMissile(X), IsWeapon(X))),

     // And we must know that an enemy of America counts as “hostile”:
     // Enemy(x, America) ⇒ Hostile(x)
     ForAll(X, If(IsEnemyOf(X, America), IsHostile(X))),

-    // "West, who is American..": American(West)
+    // "West, who is American..":
+    // American(West)
     IsAmerican(West),

-    // "The country Nono, an enemy of America..": Enemy(Nono, America).
+    // "The country Nono, an enemy of America..":
+    // Enemy(Nono, America)
     IsEnemyOf(Nono, America),
 };

 ```